Castello di Reschio: The noble family Bichi Ruspoli Forteguerri di Siena

 On May 27, 1692 Cardinal Carlo Bichi (May 6, 1638 – November 7, 1718; nominated cardinal by Alexander VIII in 1690), offered to purchase the County of Reschio for the sum of 23000 scutes on behalf of his nephew Marquis Galgano Bichi, of the noble family Bichi of Siena.
-The notary Francesco Antamoro drew up the sales deed, confirmed by Pope Innocenzo XII on October 11, on October 20, 1692.
+The notary Francesco Antamoro drew up the sales deed, confirmed by Pope Innocent XII on October 11, on October 20, 1692.

 This important family from Siena contributed decisively to the development of the community of Reschio, right up to the 1920s, when the inauguration of the first (and only) elementary school of Reschio took place, thanks to the determination of the teacher Nazareno Carnevali.

 The Castle in the Twentieth Century

 In 1932, after 240 years, the marquis Ridolfo Bichi Ruspoli Forteguerri sold the estate of Reschio, including a number of farmhouses still part of the propriety to this day, to Professor Angiolo Maria Cenciarini.
-The sale took place “per aversionem” or, as one would say today, “with closed gates” meaning including all the contents of the Castle, of the houses and farms on the estate.
+The sale took place “per aversionem” or “with closed gates” meaning including all the contents of the Castle, of the houses and farms on the estate.
 In the deed, drawn up by the notary Zati of Florence, one can read that the entire sum paid for the purchase corresponded to a total price of 800,000 lire.
 Under the Cenciarini, the property was dedicated to cultivation and processing of tobacco.

 In 1970s, the property belonged to the counts of Bosca di Roveto, who renovated the castle.

-In 1994, the Bolza family (aristocratic Austro-Hungarian family of Italian origins) purchased the estate.
+In 1994, count Benedikt Bolza purchased the estate.
 The present owners have started a process of requalification of the entire real estate heritage, and recovery of the Castle.